GMRES-Accelerated ADMM for Quadratic Objectives

 Our primary goal in this paper is to understand why GMRES so frequently achieves an order-of-magnitude acceleration for ADMM.
 Convergence analysis for Krylov subspace methods is typically formulated as a classic problem in approximation theory\textemdash how well can one approximate the eigenvalues of the matrix $I-G(\beta)$ as the roots of an order-$k$ polynomial?
-In Section~\ref{sec:k4conv}, we show that the $\kappa^{1/4}$ factor arises because the real eigenvalues of the matrix $I-G(\beta^{\star})$ lie along (a rescaled version of) the interval $[1,\kappa^{1/4}]$, and the Chebyshev polynomial approximates this entire interval with convergence factor $(\kappa^{1/4}-1)/(\kappa^{1/4}+1)$.
+In Section~\ref{sec:k4conv}, we show that the $\kappa^{1/4}$ factor arises because the real eigenvalues of the matrix $I-G(\beta^{\star})$ lie along (a rescaled version of) the interval $[1,\kappa^{1/2}]$, and the Chebyshev polynomial approximates this entire interval with convergence factor $(\kappa^{1/4}-1)/(\kappa^{1/4}+1)$.
 This is precisely the same mechanism that grants conjugate gradients a square-root factor acceleration over basic gradient descent; see~\cite[Ch.3]{greenbaum1997iterative} and~\cite[Ch.6.11]{saad2003iterative}.

 Within the context of ADMM-GMRES, however, the square-root factor acceleration hinges on two additional assumptions.
 First, the nonsymmetric iteration matrix $G(\beta)$ should be \emph{close to normal}, in order for its behavior to be accurately captured by its eigenvalues.
 Furthermore, $G(\beta)$ also contains \emph{complex outliers}: eigenvalues with nonzero imaginary parts, which prevent the Chebyshev polynomial from being directly applicable.
 In Section~\ref{subsec:cond}, we prove that the $\kappa^{1/4}$ factor will persist if the complex outliers are \emph{better conditioned} than the real eigenvalues.
 Our extensive numerical trials found both assumptions to be generic properties of (\ref{eq:ecqp}), holding for almost all problem instances.
 As a consequence, convergence in $O(\kappa^{1/4})$ is observed to be generic property for the ADMM-GMRES solution of (\ref{eq:ecqp}).
-Although it is difficult to derive rigorous bounds, we make a number of heuristic arguments in support of this observation in Section~\ref{subsec:explain_empirical} and Section~\ref{sec:normality}.
+Although it is difficult to rigorously justify the assumptions, we make a number of heuristic arguments in support of them in Section~\ref{subsec:explain_empirical} and Section~\ref{sec:normality}.